artandmath/NukeProfilers/README.md

 # NukeProfilers

-This repository is an accompaniment to a LinkedIn article titled ["So I heard you like Stamps?"](http://link.to.article)
+This repository is an accompaniment to a LinkedIn piece titled ["So I heard you like Stamps?"](http://link.to.article)

-The respository contains Nukescripts that can be used for profiling various compositing node graph design patterns.
+It contains Nukescripts that can be used for profiling various compositing node graph design patterns.

-The "wiki" directory contains a copy of the article in markdown format that can be used in your studio's compositing department wiki.
+The "wiki" directory contains a copy of the LinkedIn piece in markdown format that can be used in your studio's compositing department wiki.

 [CC-BY-4.0 license](../LICENSE)